-EQT Completes Acquisition Of WSO2
+EQT Completes Acquisition of WSO2

-WSO2, a leading global provider of digital transformation technologies, said today that its Acquisition by EQT, first announced May 3, 2024, has completed.
-EQT will support WSO2's next phase of accelerated growth and innovation by drawing on EQT's deep experience in the software space, global Network of industry experts, and dedicated digital value-creation team.
+(MENAFN- Procre8) Dubai, UAE, Aug 2024 – WSO2, a leading global provider of digital transformation technologies, said today that its acquisition by EQT, first announced May 3, 2024, has completed.
+EQT will support WSO2’s next phase of accelerated growth and innovation by drawing on EQT’s deep experience in the software space, global network of industry experts, and dedicated digital value-creation team.

 Since its inception in 2005, WSO2 has been at the forefront of building innovative software that allows organizations to seamlessly deliver digital experiences.
 Today, WSO2’s platform offers a complete set of market leading solutions across integration, API management, identity & access management (IAM) and application development.
 Thousands of organizations, including hundreds of the world’s largest corporations, top universities, and governments, rely on WSO2’s cloud native software as a service (SaaS) and open-source offerings to drive their digital initiatives — executing 60 trillion transactions and managing over 1 billion identities each year.